Some of the links on this site are affiliate links.

 As far as crowdfunded farmland platforms go, Harvest Returns is definitely one of our favorites.
 This is due to a number of factors including the variety of deals, the accessibility of the platform, and the deal structures.

-Most other crowdfunding platforms only have a couple options for investors to choose from.
-With over a dozen deals on the platform, there is significant variety for investors to choose from.
+Most other crowdfunding platforms only have a couple of options for investors to choose from.
+With over a dozen deals on the platform, there is a significant variety for investors to choose from.

 Deals range from private placements to tax-advantage funds and allow investors to find exactly what they are looking for.

 The platform also offers greater access than many others.
 The ability for non-accredited investors to participate in many of the deals is very unique.
 Additionally, allowing investors to invest through an IRA makes it easier to design an ideal investment.

 Deals are structured in a way that is easy to understand for all investors.
 There are many resources available to investors on each deal to help them make the best decision.
 These include detailed proformas, market analysis, and risks.